pokonski/attention-ocr-api/README.md

 # Starting the server

-**Note: you need to have a frozengraph model to server, see the end of this README.**
+**Note: you need to have a frozengraph model inside `./exported-model-frozen` from the previous step**

 `FLASK_APP=app.py pipenv run flask run`